CASFRI/CASFRI/documentation/inventory_update_procedure.md

     ALTER INDEX ab06_wkb_geometry_geom_idx RENAME TO ab06_old_wkb_geometry_geom_idx;
     ```

+**2. If you are replacing a source inventory or have modified a helper function or a translation table affecting the translation of some inventories, you must drop the associated translated rows.**

+ 1. Drop all the constraints (including prmiry and foreign keys) on the tables of the "casfri50" schema

+    ```
+    SELECT TT_DropAllConstraints('casfri50', 'cas_all');
+    SELECT TT_DropAllConstraints('casfri50', 'dst_all');
+    SELECT TT_DropAllConstraints('casfri50', 'eco_all');
+    SELECT TT_DropAllConstraints('casfri50', 'lyr_all');
+    SELECT TT_DropAllConstraints('casfri50', 'nfl_all');
+    SELECT TT_DropAllConstraints('casfri50', 'geo_all');
+    ```

-2. Delete inventories to be replaced from the tables in the casfri50 schema:
+ 2. Delete inventories to be replaced from the tables in the "casfri50" schema:

     ```
     DELETE FROM casfri50.cas_all WHERE left(cas_id, 4) = 'NT03';